 - Support for TPM emulators.

-Libvirt has been updated to version 4.0 upon other changes, libvirt storage drivers are now built as pluggable libraries which in theory should sim down the installation requirements.
+Libvirt has been updated to version 4.0, libvirt storage drivers are now built as pluggable libraries which in theory should sim down installation requirements.
 You can read the full change log here.

 This release of Ubuntu includes the latest stable version of Dpdk, this includes a large number of new features.
 You can read up more on these changes from Dpdk’s official release notes here.